 Sleeping Tips – Learning

-Optimal learning requires sleep before learning in order to prep the brain and after learning in order to process the new information.
-In other words, with adequate sleep, the brain saves, synthesizes, consolidates these new memories.
+Optimal learning requires sleep before learning to prep the brain and after learning to process the new information.
+In other words, with adequate sleep, the brain saves, synthesizes, and consolidates these new memories.

-So, the memories once short term stored in the hippocampus part of the brain transfer to the long-term storage part of the brain.
-I think it was Dr. Walker who referred to the hippocampus as a “USB stick” and the long-term memory storage as the “hard drive”.
+So, the memories, once short-term stored in the hippocampus part of the brain, transfer to the long-term storage part.
+Dr. Walker referred to the hippocampus as a “USB stick” and the long-term memory storage as the “hard drive.”

 Once this process takes place, the hippocampus has a clean slate.
 Sounds nice, huh?